canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

 # How To migrate to charmed etcd

-This guide outlines the steps required to migrate an existing etcd to charmed etcd.
+This guide outlines the steps required to migrate an existing etcd cluster to a charmed etcd cluster.

 ## Prerequisites

-- a Juju VM controller with a model
+- A Juju VM controller with a model
-- TLS Provider deployed to that model, in our case we use `self-signed-certificates` (see [](tls/enable-tls.md))
+- A TLS Provider deployed to that model, in our case we use `self-signed-certificates` (see [](tls/enable-tls.md))
-- Object Storage Provider deployed to that model, in our case we use `s3-integrator` (see [](backup-and-restore/configure-object-storage-provider.md))
+- An Object Storage Provider deployed to that model, in our case we use `s3-integrator` (see [](backup-and-restore/configure-object-storage-provider.md))
-- your existing etcd cluster must be at least of version 3.0
+- Your existing etcd cluster must be at least of version 3.0

-## Migration Guide
+## Summary

-Migrating to charmed etcd includes the following steps:
+These are the steps you will need to follow to migrate to charmed etcd:
-- create a backup of your existing cluster
+- Create a backup of your existing cluster
-- upload the backup to object storage
+- Upload the backup to an object storage (s3-compatible or Azure blob storage)
-- deploy charmed etcd
+- Deploy charmed etcd
-- integrate charmed etcd with object storage provider
+- Integrate charmed etcd with an object storage provider
-- integrate charmed etcd with TLS provider
+- Integrate charmed etcd with a TLS provider
-- optional: apply cluster credentials
+- [_optional_]: Apply cluster credentials
-- restore the backup to charmed etcd
+- Restore the backup to charmed etcd
-- switch your application over to charmed etcd
+- Switch your application over to charmed etcd

-### Create a backup
+## Create a backup

 Migrating your existing etcd cluster to charmed etcd happens via backup and restore.

 First, create a backup of your existing etcd cluster.
 The following command is an example for a snap-based installation of [etcd](https://snapcraft.io/etcd) in version `3.4.36`.
 It connects to etcd via `localhost` and creates a backup file called `etcd-backup.db` in the current working directory:

 ```text
 etcdctl snapshot save etcd-backup.db
 ```

 This will prompt the following output (or similar):

 ```text
 {"level":"info","ts":1754036152.734727,"caller":"snapshot/v3_snapshot.go:119","msg":"created temporary db file","path":"etcd-backup.db.part"}
 {"level":"info","ts":"2025-08-01T08:15:52.736886Z","caller":"clientv3/maintenance.go:212","msg":"opened snapshot stream; downloading"}